-This action may have a limited positive impact if current permit holders review the decision to use a vehicle and instead transfer to active or sustainable travel modes.
-The Council continues to develop and deliver active and sustainable travel improvements.
+This action may have a limited positive impact if those travelling to the beach review the decision to use a vehicle and instead transfer to active or sustainable travel modes.

 7.3 What considerations have been made in reaching the above assessment?